Peterhof (Novgorod): Consolidation attempt of Lübeck

 Westphalian merchants were important in Novgorod, and this was seen as a threat by Lübeck, a city that was a central hub for trade from the Baltic with the Holy Roman Empire and the North Sea lands and that tried to consolidate a critical role in the Hanseatic League.
 It tried to establish full control over the Baltic trade during the 1290s.
 In 1293 it made a failed effort to move the Peterhof's court of appeal to Lübeck, instead a compromise was made to have the court take place in annual turns in Visby or Lübeck.
 Then in 1299 it banned the Gotlandic Association from using its own seal.
 This effectively ended the Gotlandic Association.
 Visby and Lübeck continued to vie over control of the Peterhof for the next century and a half.

 The Gotenhof was acquired by the Hansards at a lease in the 14th century and it was made part of the Peterhof.

 Around the middle of the 14th century, all trader settlements including the Peterhof were formally subordinated to the Diet's decisions, and their envoys also received the right to attend and speak at Diets but they lacked voting power.

 Conflict and blockades

-The Hanseatic League got into conflict with Russian principalities in the 1380s over the unequal trading privileges.
+The Hanseatic League got into conflict with the Russian principalities in the 1380s over the unequal trading privileges.
 The Russian princes secured trading privileges in 1392 in Livonia and on Gotland in exchange for renewing the German privileges.

 All German traders in the kontor were imprisoned in 1424.
 36 of them died.
 Arrests and seizures in Novgorod were particularly violent, although this was a rare happening.
 In response the Hansa could call for an embargo or blockade.
 Because of a war between Novgorod and the Livonian Order, the Hanseatic League blockaded Novgorod and abandoned the Peterhof for six years, from 1443 to 1448.